On a scale of 1-10, how prepared are you for an emergency?

 Bug Out Bag and Get Home Bag Essentials

 What if you’re away during the emergency?
 Or what if you need to flee your home to make it to a safer location?
 Think you can just pack and go?
 No siree.

 A bug out bag’s what you grab when you need to take off at a moment’s notice.
 It’s filled with enough items to keep you alive for 72 hours or until you reach your bug out location.

 On the other hand, a get home bag’s designed to…well…help you get home to your family and stockpile when S hits the fan.
 In many ways, the two are similar.
 The main difference is that the get home bag’s obviously kept out of the home.

-Now that we’ve got that outta the way, here’s a list of the basics to pack in a survival backpack:
+Now that we’ve got that out of the way, here’s a list of the basics to pack in a survival backpack:

 - Water: Keep a water bottle in each bag.
 Throw in some water purification tablets and a portable water filter in case you need to be creative with getting water.